New Orleans begins controversial removal of Confederate monuments

 Robert E. Lee statue

-One of them is the monument erected in 1884 to honor Confederate Gen. Robert E. Lee.
-The statue, almost 17-feet tall and weighing more than 3 tons, was built after 14 years of fundraisers and negotiations, the University of New Orleans says.
+Another monument slated for removal honors Confederate Gen. Robert E. Lee.
+The statue, almost 17-feet tall and weighing more than 3 tons, was built in 1884 after 14 years of fundraisers and negotiations, the University of New Orleans says.

 The group behind its construction was founded about a month after the general's death in 1870 by prominent locals and Civil War veterans.
 It's located at a roundabout of St. Charles Avenue and Andrew Higgins, not far from the Confederate Memorial Hall Museum.